nickchak21/particledist/README.md

 More details on the exact technique used can be found in our NeurIPS submission paper, but below is a quick summary.

 A specified number of CMS Open Data simulation jets are loaded (in the starter code, this amounts to about 3,000,000 jets).
 These jets are sorted by event, and only 2-jet events are retained (this leaves us with about 500,000 events).
 Then, 50,000 events are selected at random and graphed on a histogram with bins 660 - 760, 760 - 860, 860 - 960, 960 - 1060, 1060 - 1160 GeV.
-A Particle Flow Network (deep learning architecture)
+A Particle Flow Network (deep learning architecture) is applied on consecutive bins, with the goal of classifying jets as part of one bin or another.

+Ordinarily, the Particle Flow Network classifies with an AUC of 0.5 (no better than chance).
+However, if the AUC ever fluctuates from 0.5, we know that there is some form of new or unexpected physics.

+**What the Starter Code Does**

+The starter code works on the default, normal physics.
+It will take 50 samples of 50,000 jets and try and classify them with the above method.
+Since there is no normal physics, the code will output a mean of about 0.5 across bins 1-2, 2-3, 3-4, and 4-5.